Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bondi Junction has 62 active public transport stops, offering a mix of train and bus services.
-These stops are served by 71 individual routes that collectively facilitate 23,700 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically living 119 meters from the nearest stop.
-As a primarily residential zone, most commuters travel outward.
-Cars remain the dominant mode of transport at 41%, followed by trains at 24% and walking at 16%.
+Bondi Junction has 62 active public transport stops offering a mix of train and bus services.
+These stops are served by 71 individual routes, collectively facilitating 23,700 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 119 meters from the nearest stop.
+Most residents commute outward due to Bondi Junction's residential nature.
+Car remains the dominant mode at 41%, followed by train at 24% and walking at 16%.
 Vehicle ownership averages 0.4 per dwelling, below the regional average.

-According to the 2021 Census, 57.6% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, a high 57.6% of residents work from home, potentially reflecting COVID-19 conditions.
 Service frequency across all routes averages 3,385 trips per day, equating to approximately 382 weekly trips per individual stop.

 Frequently Asked Questions - Transport